Shenandoah Pear Tree

 Worry-free, spectacular pears!

 So juicy, with a sub-acid flavor that’s mild and sweet.
 The fruit is large and resembles a Bartlett in shape and color, and stores well for up to 5 months.
 Developed by USDA horticulturist Richard Bell, his third blight-resistant pear.
 Ripens in September.
-Pollinator required: Choose Bartlett, Comice or Anjou.
+Pollinator required: Choose Bartlett, Comice, Seckel or Anjou.

 Characteristics